 Introduction to WFI Imaging Data

-Introduction to the Roman Wide Field Instrument (WFI) Imaging Data including suggestions for users new to WFI data on how to get started.
+Introduction to the Roman Wide Field Instrument (WFI) Imaging Data, including suggestions for users new to WFI data on how to get started.

 Introduction